About Lindsay Cray

 A BLEND OF PASSIONS

 Lindsay Cray, LMHC-D, is a licensed psychotherapist, outdoor guide, and clinical consultant specializing in Nature-Based Therapy for trauma recovery and professional practice.
-With over two decades of experience blending conservation, experiential education, and mental health counseling, she has pioneered a Nature-Based Clinical Therapy model that supports profound healing through intentional engagement with outdoor environments.
-Her work has been especially impactful with military veterans and emergency service professionals overcoming PTSD, depression, and anxiety.
+With over two decades of experience at the intersection of conservation, experiential education, and mental health counseling, she has pioneered a Nature-Based Clinical Therapy model that supports profound healing through intentional engagement with the natural world.
+Her work has been especially impactful with military veterans and emergency service professionals navigating PTSD, depression, anxiety, and moral injury.

-Lindsay is an internationally recognized speaker and educator, presenting on Nature-Based Therapy and trauma rehabilitation at conferences including the Association for Experiential Education International Conference, the New York State Mental Health Counselors Association, the American College of Lifestyle Medicine’s Nature as Medicine Doctors Outdoor Summit, and the United Nations COP15 World Summit on Climate Change.
-Her presentations bridge scientific rigor, clinical application, and experiential practice, supporting a new generation of therapists in expanding healing beyond the traditional office.
-Her work has reached a diversity of people across cultures, races and income-levels.
+An internationally recognized speaker and educator, Lindsay has presented on Nature-Based Therapy, trauma rehabilitation, and environmental approaches to healing at conferences including the Association for Experiential Education International Conference, the New York State Mental Health Counselors Association, the American College of Lifestyle Medicine’s Nature as Medicine Doctors Outdoor Summit, and the United Nations COP15 World Summit on Climate Change.
+Her work bridges scientific rigor, clinical application, and experiential practice, supporting a new generation of practitioners in expanding healing beyond the traditional office.
+Her professional reach spans diverse cultures, communities, and socioeconomic contexts.

-Through Integrating Nature Mental Health Counseling PLLC, Lindsay offers counseling, training, and consultation designed to deepen personal healing, strengthen clinical practice, and advance the future of nature-centered mental health care.
+Through Integrating Nature Mental Health Counseling PLLC, Lindsay offers psychotherapy, training, and consultation designed to support deep personal healing, strengthen ethical clinical practice, and advance the future of nature-centered and culturally responsive mental health care.

 On the trail with Lindsay…